myrrlyn/oeuvre/anchors-aweigh.md

 tags:
 - eso
 - story
+about: >
+  I forgot I wrote this, honestly.
+It’s submitted under an alt account – I think the reason I wrote it, and submitted it anonymously, was due to a discussion about whether certain people’s posts were being upvoted because they were good, or because that person was popular.
+Since by the time I wrote this, I had also written such hits as *The Numidiad* and *Aurbis: The Musical* I figured I would be as good a candidate as any to try such an experiment.

+  Granted, this piece turned out to be *nothing* like my other work, but it was well received on IRC and got an okay, if muted, reception on /r/teslore.
+I don’t think anyone read it and then realized I was the author, and I don’t remember if I ever owned up to it in public.

+  Considering it’s a dramatization of the ESO opening sequence, and absolutely has to happen to a character with zero defining traits, I think it went pretty well.
+toc: false
 ---

 I awoke in a cell.
 It wasn’t the pretty, gradual awakening of one returning from